minbeomkim/CriticControl/README.md

 ![alt text](Overview.png "Main Figure")

-This is the github repository of "[Critic-Guided Decoding for Controlled Text Generation](https://aclanthology.org/2023.findings-acl.281/)", accepted at *ACL 2023 Findings*.
+This is the github repository of **"[Critic-Guided Decoding for Controlled Text Generation](https://aclanthology.org/2023.findings-acl.281/)"**, accepted at *ACL 2023 Findings*.

 Use the following to cite our paper: